 For many people, the COVID-19 pandemic has been a time of changing schedules, disrupted routines, and added stress.

 Take some time to slow down and tune in with your body to see if the pandemic has resulted in more tension in your muscles.
-If you could do with relieving some tightness and increasing your flexibility, set aside a few minutes each day to try out simple stretches like the ones described above.
+If so, the benefits of stretching can help in relieving tightness and increasing your flexibility.
+Set aside a few minutes each day to try out simple stretches like the ones described above.
 Focus on major muscle groups like your thighs, hips, lower back, neck, and shoulders.

-Stretching can help you to keep your muscles healthy, bring awareness back to your body, and more.
+Benefits of stretching are keeping your muscles healthy, bringing awareness back to your body, and many more.
 The CDC also recommends stretching as an effective tool to cope with stress during the COVID-19 pandemic.